Lewd or Lascivious Molestation

 This crime is ranked level 6 under the Florida Criminal Punishment Code.
 It is a third-degree felony which is punishable up to 5 years in prison and a $5,000 fine.Other Consequences

 Anyone who is convicted of this statute will be required to register as a sexual predator.
 Traveling will be more difficult because there are registration laws around the United States.Contact the Law Office of Roger P. Foley, P.A.

-This is a serious crime which carries serious consequences.
+This is a serious West Palm Beach crime which carries serious consequences.
 It is important that you contact an attorney to help with your case.
-If you have been arrested and charged with this crime, call our law offices to schedule a free consultation.
-Our attorneys need to talk to you to find out your version of the events.
+If you have been arrested and charged with this crime, call our law offices to schedule a free 20 minute phone consultation.
+Our West Palm Beach attorneys need to talk to you to find out your version of the events.
 It is important for you to tell us everything about what happened because from the information you give us, we will create a defense strategy to your case.
 Call today so we can get to work helping you.publically masturbate.
 All of these actions can be prosecuted under this statute.
 One man was even prosecuted under this statute for wearing shorts way too short inside a store and his “stuff” became exposed.
 See Ross v.
 State.

 Actions that can violate this statute:

 - Way Too Short Shorts

 The prosecutor must prove beyond a reasonable doubt:

 - Uncovered or showed off your sexual organs; or